Brian J. d'Auriol, Ph.D.

 Announcements

-• Fundamentals of Visualization Academic Version course (along with some material from the Research Version) to be offered at GIST, Fall 2022 as EC4218 on T/Th 13:00 - 14:15.
+• Fundamentals of Visualization Academic Version course (along with some material from the Research Version), expected to be offered at GIST, Fall 2024 as EC4218

 • Associate Professor, the School of Electrical Engineering and Computer Science, Gwangju Institue of Science and Technology, Gwangju, Korea.